yashsavani/Advanced-Foundations-of-ML/README.md

 One excellent resource I have found for this material is the playlist [Introduction to Higher Mathematics](https://youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX).
 I recommend going through this playlist at least once.

-Linear algebra is the foundation of almost all math needed for machine learning.
-As my advisor says, you can't know enough Linear Algebra.
-To get started I would recommend going through [this excellent playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) by [3Blue1Brown](https://www.3blue1brown.com/)  to get some intuition, and then go through this playlist (https://youtube.com/playlist?list=PLE7DDD91010BC51F8) for more thorough coverage.
+Linear algebra is the foundation of almost all the math needed for machine learning.
+As my advisor says, you can't know enough linear algebra.
+To develop a strong intuition for this material, I would first recommend going through [this excellent playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) by [3Blue1Brown](https://www.3blue1brown.com/).
+Once you have developed the intuition, then I would recommend going through [this playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8) by the esteemed Prof. Gilbert Strang from MIT for a more thorough coverage of the material.

 ## Core CS

-Core ideas in CS: types, variables, conditionals, loops, functions, OOP vs functional, memory management, algorithms (recursion, search, sort, big O, graph algorithms, dynamic programming), data structures (lists, stacks, queues, trees, heaps, hashmaps), standard libraries, debugging, and profiling.
+Machine learning relies on having a solid foundation in Computer Science.
+All the topics covered here are probably available through an introductory course in CS at any university.

+### Basics

+- Types,
+- Variables,
+- Conditionals,
+- Loops,
+- Functions,
+- Recursion
+- Classes and Objects,
+- Functional programming, and
+- Memory organization and Pointers/References.

+### Algorithms

+- Search,
+- Sort,
+- Landau notation (Big/Little O, Omega, Theta),
+- Graph algorithms, and
+- Dynamic programming

+### Data Structures

+- Lists,
+- Stacks,
+- Queues,
+- Trees,
+- Heaps, and
+- Hashmaps

+### Additional Topics

+- Standard Libraries,
+- Debugging techniques, and
+- Profiling.

+I would also recommend learning as many of these concepts as you can through python since that is the most common language for machine learning.

 ## Intermediate Math